-But kids’ reading skills don’t have to stop growing just because school’s out.
+But your kids’ reading skills should continue to grow even when school’s out.
 Here are some ways to make reading a natural part of their summer fun:

-Explore your library.
+- Explore your library.
 Visit your local library to check out books and magazines that your kids haven’t seen before.
-Many libraries have summer reading programs, book clubs, and reading contests for even the youngest borrowers.
-There are often incentives, such as a free book upon completing their summer reading lists.
-Young kids will feel extra grown-up checking out books with their own library card.
+Many libraries have summer reading programs, book clubs, and reading contests for even the youngest readers.
+There are often rewards, such as a free book, after completing their summer reading lists.
+Young kids will enjoy checking out books with their own library card.

-Read on the road.
-Going on a long car trip?
-Make sure the back seat is stocked with favorite reads.
-When you’re not at the wheel, you can read the books aloud.
-Get some audiobooks (many libraries have large selections) and listen to them together during drive time.
+- Read on the go.
+Going on a long car, bus, train, or plane trip?
+Make sure you have your child’s favorite reads.
+If you’re not driving, you can read the books aloud.
+Get some audiobooks (many libraries have large selections) and listen to them together while traveling.

-Make your own books.
-Pick one of your family’s favorite parts of summer — whether it’s baseball, ice cream, vacation, or the pool — and have your child draw or cut out related pictures from magazines and catalogs.
-Paste the pictures onto paper to make a book, and then encourage your child to write text for each page.
-A younger child can dictate the story for you to write down (using your child’s words).
+- Make your own books.
+Pick one of your family’s favorite parts of summer — whether it’s spending time with friends, vacation, camp, soccer, ice cream, or the pool — and have your child draw or cut out pictures from magazines.
+Paste the pictures onto paper to make a book and encourage your child to write text for each page.
+A younger child can tell the story for you to write down (using your child’s words).
 When you’re done, read the book together.

-Keep up the reading rituals.
-Even if everything else changes during the summer, keep up the reading routines already in place at your house.
-Read with your kids every day — whether it’s just before bedtime or under a shady tree on a lazy afternoon.
-And don’t forget to take a book to the beach!
-Just brush the sand off the pages!
+- Keep up the reading routines.
+Even if everything else changes during the summer, keep up the reading routines already in place in your home.
+Read with your kids every day — whether it’s just before bedtime or under a shady tree on a quiet afternoon.
+And don’t forget to make reading a fun time for you and your child!